jeffschwartz/linklist/readme.md

 ## LinkList is fast.
 How fast?
 Faster than using JavaScript's built in Array for sequential access!

-### Here's the result of creating a link list of 1,000,000 links when running on the latest release Chrome:
+### Here's the result of creating a link list of 1,000,000 links when running on the latest release of Chrome:

 > Create 1,000,000 Links using LinkedList: 270.543ms